ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/content-api/integrations/jekyll.md

   - jekyll-strapi
 ```

-- Add the configuration of Strapi at the end of the `_config.yml`.
+- 添加 the configuration of Strapi at the end of the `_config.yml`.

 ```yml
 strapi: